-The general contractor/construction manager shall prepare and submit a project-specific monthly safety report to the Owner's Representative by the 7th of each month (Appendix A).
-The form should be signed by the contractor project director/manager and contractor superintendent.
+The general contractor/construction manager shall prepare and submit a project-specific monthly safety report to the Owner's Representative by the 15th of each month (Appendix A).
+T he form should be signed by the contractor project director/manager and contractor superintendent.
 This is in addition to the normal reporting and recordkeeping requirements on the Project listed in Section IV.
 The monthly safety report shall report current month data, year-to-date data, and project to-date data for the following items:

-- Number of cases and rates for OSHA Recordable incidents, lost work incidents, DART incidents, near misses and other incidents, such as first-aid only case, fire, and property damage.
+- Number of cases and rates for OSHA Recordable incidents, DART incidents and near misses.
 Near misses are defined as safety incidents with the potential for serious injury or fatality. - Average daily number of employees and total hours worked by employees. - Project safety activity counts for orientations completed, safety huddles/talks, safety inspections, disciplinary actions, and fire, spill or other emergencies. - Number of OSHA recordable injuries as they fall into the category of falls, electrical, struck by, or struck against and the number of illnesses.
 More detail regarding the recordable incidents is also requested in a summary paragraph form. - Number of MIOSHA Citations received on the project broken down by serious, repeat and willful.
 Near misses are defined as safety incidents with the potential for serious injury or fatality.